 Register your interest below by contacting the Positive Action team by email.
 Make sure you share your name, the local authority area where you live and whether you are female, Black, Asian and minority ethnic so we can share details about our events with you.

-- Entry routes into policing
+Entry routes into policing

-- A walk through the police recruitment process, from application to assessment centre and interview
+The police recruitment process, from application to assessment centre and interview

-- Fitness test and self-defence training
+Fitness test and self-defence training

-- Mock training session (fitness test, officer safety training and legislation)
+Mock training session (fitness test, officer safety training and legislation)

-- We’ll support you in understanding the competency based questions as part of the application process.
+The competency based questions as part of the application process.
 If English is your second language we’ll be able to offer you further support

-- Reasonable adjustments throughout the application process for those with a disability
+Reasonable adjustments throughout the application process for those with a disability